John Pilfold: Naval career

 John Pilfold followed the usual method of introduction to the Royal Navy of the day, joining a ship aged 13 and slowly learning his trade as a midshipman in HMS Crown under the capable guidance of William Cornwallis.

 In October 1788 Pilfold was promoted to Midshipman.
 Later that month, he went to sea under the command of Sir William Cornwallis to the East Indies, returning in May 1792.
-Arriving home, Pilford found his father had died in 1790 and that his estate, Effingham East Court Manor, had been sold.
+Arriving home, Pilfold found his father had died in 1790 and that his estate, Effingham East Court Manor, had been sold.

 The following year, France declared war on England.

-Pilford distinguished himself in the battle of the Glorious First of June in 1794, and was specially recommended by his dying captain John Harvey of HMS Brunswick for his bravery and competence.
+Pilfold distinguished himself in the battle of the Glorious First of June in 1794, and was specially recommended by his dying captain John Harvey of HMS Brunswick for his bravery and competence.

 This brought him to the attention of Admiral Howe, who summoned him to his flagship, HMS Queen Charlotte.
 Howe promoted him to Lieutenant and assigned to HMS Russell.
 He was again heavily engaged with the enemy on 23 June 1795, when he was aboard during the battle of Groix in which three enemy ships were taken.
 Russell lost three men killed and ten were wounded.